-Schools an SEA MUST identify in each tier Newly eligible schools an SEA MAY identify in each tier Tier I Schools that meet the criteria in paragraph (a)(1) in the definition of "persistently lowest-achieving schools."
-Title I eligible elementary schools that are no higher achieving than the highest-achieving school that meets the criteria in paragraph (a)(1)(i) in the definition of "persistently lowest-achieving schools" and that are: • in the bottom 20% of all schools in the State based on proficiency rates; or • have not made AYP for two consecutive years.
+Schools an SEA MUST identify Newly eligible schools an SEA MAY identify Priority Schools that, based on the most recent data available, have been identified as among the lowest-performing schools in the State.
+The total number of priority schools in a State must be at least five percent of the Title I schools in the State.
+A school among the lowest five percent of Title I schools in the State based on the achievement of the "all students" group in terms of proficiency on the statewide assessments that are part of the SEA's differentiated recognition, accountability, and support system, combined, and has demonstrated a lack of progress on those assessments over a number of years in the "all students" group; A Title I-participating or Title I-eligible high school with a graduation rate less than 60 percent over a number of years; or A Tier I or Tier II school under the SIG program that is using SIG funds to implement a school intervention model.
+Tier I Schools that meet the criteria in paragraph (a)(1) in the definition of "persistently lowest-achieving schools."
+3 Title I eligible4 elementary schools that are no higher achieving than the highest-achieving school that meets the criteria in paragraph (a)(1)(i) in the definition of "persistently lowest-achieving schools" and that are: in the bottom 20% of all schools in the State based on proficiency rates; or have not made AYP for two consecutive years.
 Tier II Schools that meet the criteria in paragraph (a)(2) in the definition of "persistently lowest-achieving schools."
-Title I eligible secondary schools that are (1) no higher achieving than the highest-achieving school that meets the criteria in paragraph (a)(2)(i) in the definition of "persistently lowest-achieving schools" or (2) high schools that have had a graduation rate of less than 60 percent over a number of years and that are: • in the bottom 20% of all schools in the State based on proficiency rates; or • have not made AYP for two consecutive years.
-Tier III Title I schools in improvement, corrective action, or restructuring that are not in Tier I. Title I eligible schools that do not meet the requirements to be in Tier I or Tier II and that are: • in the bottom 20% of all schools in the State based on proficiency rates; or • have not made AYP for two years.
+Title I eligible secondary schools that are (1) no higher achieving than the highest-achieving school that meets the criteria in paragraph (a)(2)(i) in the definition of "persistently lowest-achieving schools" or (2) high schools that have had a graduation rate of less than 60 percent over a number of years and that are: in the bottom 20% of all schools in the State based on proficiency rates; or have not made AYP for two consecutive years.
+Tier III Title I schools in improvement, corrective action, or restructuring that are not in Tier I. 5 Title I eligible schools that do not meet the requirements to be in Tier I or Tier II and that are: